 Municipal Liability and Insurance Costs

-Municipal governments cannot afford to be the insurer of last resort.
-The principle of joint and several liability is costing municipalities and taxpayers dearly, in the form of rising insurance premiums, service reductions, and fewer choices.
-AMO believes it is unfair to ask property taxpayers to carry the lion’s share of a damage award when a municipality is found at minimal fault, or to assume responsibility for someone else’s mistake.
+Joint and several liability makes municipal governments the insurers of last resort in instances where they are not primarily responsible for an incident.
+This principle costs municipalities and taxpayers in the form of rising insurance premiums which can lead to service reductions and fewer choices.
+AMO believes this is unfair to property taxpayers and their communities to carry the lion’s share of a damage award when a municipality is found at minimal fault.

 Liability reform represents a longstanding request of municipal governments.
 It is important to stress that municipal advocacy on this issue strives to ensure justice to injured parties that is proportionate to responsibility.

-In response to the consultation, AMO submitted “Towards a Reasonable Balance – Addressing Growing Municipal Liability and Insurance Costs” in October 2019 that provides a refresh on the municipal argument to find a balance to the issues and challenges presented by joint and several liability.
+In response to the Attorney General’s consultation, AMO submitted “Towards a Reasonable Balance – Addressing Growing Municipal Liability and Insurance Costs” in October 2019 that provides a refresh on the municipal argument to find a balance to the issues and challenges presented by joint and several liability, including implementing full proportionate liability and a cap on economic loss awards.
+The submission broadly illustrates to the government that options exist and offers the reassurance that they can be successfully implemented as other jurisdictions have done.
+Since then, in meetings with the Attorney General’s Ministry, AMO has suggested examining a provincial catastrophic loss fund and continues to view municipal insurance pooling as a potential option to contain variable insurance costs.

 Joint and Several Liability